Federal Budget 2018 Highlights

 - with low balances of less than $6,000; or

-- under the age of 25 years; or
+- new members after 1 July 2019 under the age of 25 years; or

-- whose accounts have not received a contribution in 13 months and are inactive.
+- members whose accounts have not received a contribution in 13 months and are inactive.
+A contribution can include a rollover from another super fund.

 The measure is effective from 1 July 2019 and is intended to protect the retirement balances of young people and low income earners to avoid insurance premiums eroding their super balances and to also reduce the incidence of duplicated insurance cover if individuals are members of several super funds to avoid paying multiple insurance policies that they may not be able to claim on.